- Active project

 Synthesis of Tangaroa Phase I research

-Drawing together insights and learnings from our previous research to ensure the significant Tiriti o Waitangi/Treaty of Waitangi, cultural, legal and commercial interests of Māori are emphasised and appropriately integrated into current research and future tools, information and resources.
+This project aimed to draw together insights and learnings from our previous research to ensure the significant Tiriti o Waitangi/Treaty of Waitangi, cultural, legal and commercial interests of Māori are emphasised and appropriately integrated into future research and tools, information and resources

 Overview

-The team has identified oranga (well-being) as a central overarching motivation and aspiration driving the relationship of Māori to the marine environment.
-In Te Ao Māori terms this reflects an interdependence founded in whakapapa, that informs relationships and obligations.
+The team identified oranga (well-being) as a central overarching motivation and aspiration driving the relationship of Māori to the marine environment.
+In Te Ao Māori terms this reflects an interdependence founded in whakapapa, that informs relationships and responsibilities.

 Research Team